uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0006-credential-access.md

 - [G1014] LuminousMoth: LuminousMoth has used ARP spoofing to redirect a compromised machine to an actor-controlled website.

 ### T1557.003 - Adversary-in-the-Middle: DHCP Spoofing

+Procedures:

+- Adversaries may redirect network traffic to adversary-owned systems by spoofing Dynamic Host Configuration Protocol (DHCP) traffic and acting as a malicious DHCP server on the victim network.
+By achieving the adversary-in-the-middle (AiTM) position, adversaries may collect network communications, including passed credentials, especially those sent over insecure, unencrypted protocols.
+This may also enable follow-on behaviors such as Network Sniffing or Transmitted Data Manipulation.
+DHCP is based on a client-server model and has two functionalities: a protocol for providing network configuration settings from a DHCP server to a client and a mechanism for allocating network addresses to clients.
+The typical server-client interaction is as follows: 1.
+The client broadcasts a `DISCOVER` message.
+2. The server responds with an `OFFER` message, which includes an available network address.
+3. The client broadcasts a `REQUEST` message, which includes the network address offered.
+4. The server acknowledges with an `ACK` message and the client receives the network configuration parameters.
+Adversaries may spoof as a rogue DHCP server on the victim network, from which legitimate hosts may receive malicious network configurations.
+For example, malware can act as a DHCP server and provide adversary-owned DNS servers to the victimized computers.
+Through the malicious network configurations, an adversary may achieve the AiTM position, route client traffic through adversary-controlled systems, and collect information from the client network.
+DHCPv6 clients can receive network configuration information without being assigned an IP address by sending a INFORMATION-REQUEST (code 11) message to the All_DHCP_Relay_Agents_and_Servers multicast address.
+Adversaries may use their rogue DHCP server to respond to this request message with malicious network configurations.
+Rather than establishing an AiTM position, adversaries may also abuse DHCP spoofing to perform a DHCP exhaustion attack (i.e, Service Exhaustion Flood) by generating many broadcast DISCOVER messages to exhaust a network’s DHCP allocation pool.

 ### T1557.004 - Adversary-in-the-Middle: Evil Twin